apify/crawlee/README.md

 captures a screenshot of each page and saves it to the store.
 The list of URLs is provided as actor input that is also read from the store.

-Locally, the input is stored in the default key-value store's directory as JSON file at `./apify_storage/key_value_stores/default/INPUT.json`.
-You can create the file and set it the following content:
+In local configuration, the input is stored in the default key-value store's directory as JSON file at `./apify_storage/key_value_stores/default/INPUT.json`.
+You need to create the file and set it the following content:

 ```json
 { "sources": [{ "url": "https://www.google.com" }, { "url": "https://www.duckduckgo.com" }] }